 Project at a glance

-- Qualitative interviews and household-level quantitative surveys in Mumbai slums to assess impact of slum notification
+- Qualitative interviews and household-level quantitative surveys in slums across India to assess impact of slum notification

 - Surveys in rural villages to examine migration patterns

 - Ethnographic research in slums across cities in India to understand different strategies of governance and collective action